blockstreet/content/education.md

 | Alice's bank makes sure that Alice's account has at least $10 in it | Bob, Carl, and Dora all check their copies of the blockchain (**<lookup key="notebook">big notebook of transactions</lookup>**) to make sure that Alice has at least $10 worth of coins |
 | If Alice has enough money, $10 is taken from her account and added to Bob's account.
 If not then she is told she doesn't have enough money | If Alice has enough money, Alice, Bob, Carl, and Dora write down in their copies of the blockchain (**<lookup key="notebook">big notebook of transactions</lookup>**) that $10 worth of coins was taken from her account and added to Bob's account.
 If not Alice is told she doesn't have enough money |

 One thing you may have noticed in the left hand column is that we are putting a lot of trust into the bank.
-If the bank makes a mistake, decides to be a jerk, or somehow forgets how much money people have then anyone who trusted in the bank could lose their money.
-In the right hand column all of the records are copied by every member of the neighborhood.
-If Alice tries to say that she has more money than she really does then Bob, Carl, and Dora will know that she is lying.
+That is because the way we use money now is a centralized system, where the bank has the final say in how much money people have.
+If the bank makes a mistake, decides to steal people's money, or somehow forgets how much money people have, then anyone who trusted the bank could lose their money.
+The right hand column is uses a money system that is decentralized, which means a record of how much money people have is copied by every member of the neighborhood.
+If Alice tries to say that she has more money than she really does, then Bob, Carl, and Dora will know that she is lying.
 If Carl's blockchain (**<lookup key="notebook">big notebook of transactions</lookup>**) is lost or ruined somehow, he can just ask Alice, Bob, or Dora to show him their copy, and Carl can get his lost blockchain (**<lookup key="notebook">big notebook of transactions</lookup>**) back.

 ## [Efficiency](#efficiency)
-Even though the decentralized steps from the above example look better than the way that uses a bank, you might think "If I have to tell every person about every transaction, that could take a long time.
+Even though the decentralized system from the example above might look better than the way that uses a bank, you might think "If I have to tell every person about every transaction, that could take a long time.
 Wouldn't that make things really slow?".

-Thanks to computer programs, all of this can be done quickly and automatically without you ever needing to do anything.
+Thanks to computers, all of this can be done quickly and automatically without you ever needing to do anything.
 Since computers are getting faster all the time, Alice can do all of the steps in the right hand column above in less than a second!

 ## [What makes it valuable?](#what-makes-it-valuable)
-You may be wondering how bits on the computer can possibly be worth anything at all.
-Lets break it down using a familiar example.
+You may be wondering how cryptocurrencies are worth real money.
+Let's break it down using a familiar example.

 **The US Dollar**: a currency used to buy things in the United States.
 A dollar is simply a piece of paper with some numbers on it.
 What makes it worth anything more than a cryptocurrency?
 You may be thinking, "isn't the dollar backed by gold?", but you'd be wrong.
 It hasn't been backed by gold since [1934](https://www.federalreserve.gov/faqs/currency_12770.htm).
 But to keep it simple, lets pretend we took a small trip back in time.
 Gold has **<lookup key="intrinsic-value">intrinsic value</lookup>**.
 It can be made into jewelry, it's conductive, so it can be used in electrical stuff (such as your computer or smartphone) yet doesn't rust, unlike copper.
 While it is possible to make gold, the amount of money that it costs is more than the money you could get from selling it, which means there is a limited amount of it.
 These reasons show why gold has value.
 But what about cryptocurrencies?